Skip to main content

 SHENGJIN – An Italian navy ship docked Friday at the Albanian port of Shengjin with eight migrants who will be processed there after they were intercepted in international waters, a month after another group was turned away for failing the vetting process.

-It is only the second transfer of migrants since two migrant processing centers started operating in October.
+It is only the second transfer of migrants since two migrant processing centers started operating in October under a deal sealed between Italy and Albania.

 Recommended Videos

-The same ship transferred to Albania the first 16 migrants from Bangladesh and Egypt.
-Four were taken to Italy the same day because they were minors or had health issues.
-Twelve others were brought back to Italy three days later, following a ruling by Rome judges who rejected their detention because their countries of origin — Bangladesh and Egypt — were not safe enough for them to be sent back.
+The same Italian naval ship used on Friday transferred the first 16 migrants to Albania from Bangladesh and Egypt on Oct.
+16. Four were taken to Italy the same day because they were minors or had health issues.
+Twelve others were brought back to Italy three days later, following a ruling by Rome judges who rejected their detention because their countries of origin weren't safe enough for them to be sent back.

 The naval ship Libra, which can carry 200 people besides crew, left Italy’s southernmost island of Lampedusa on Wednesday with eight men on board, according to the Italian media.
 Italian Interior Ministry spokesperson Francesco Kamel had confirmed the Libra was heading to Albania, but declined to give out any further information until the operation was complete.
 He didn't say when it would arrive, nor how many people were on board.